 Using dollars in Costa Rica

-Like I said, US dollars are accepted in Costa Rica.
-However, do not expect that you will be given change in dollars all the time.
+As I said, US dollars are accepted in Costa Rica.
+However, do not expect that you will be given a change in dollars all the time.
 Chances are, vendors and operators will give you Costa Rica money as change.

 Take the opportunity to use these colónes to pay for small purchases, especially in rural areas which cannot accept dollars or cards payments.